 The Memory of Treblinka Foundation undertakes a number of tasks.

-We gather and disseminate knowledge about the camp, collect the existing reports of witnesses and survivors, publicize relevant historical and archaeological research.
+We gather and disseminate knowledge about the camp, collect existing reports of witnesses and survivors, inform about historical and archaeological research.

-Thirdly, we need to establish an information center and educational walks.
-We want visitors to be able to learn as much as possible about how the camp functioned and about the Jews who perished here.
-We also want to present the works of art connected to the camp.
+We believe that there is a need for establishing an information center here.
+We want visitors to be able to learn as much as possible about the functioning of the camp and about the Jews who perished here.
+We also want to present works of art connected to the camp.

 We ask anyone interested, anyone willing to help and become involved in our Foundation’s work, to contact us and support us.

 - Yad Vashem – the World Holocaust Remembrance Center

 - Beit Lohamei Haghetaot – Ghetto Fighters’ House Museum